 - Designed to be powered via SCSI termination power when provided by the host

-Firmware origins
+Firmware origins & license

 - SCSI2SD V6